Read in 5 minutes

 Install development tools

-The following command will install all the necessary packages:
+The following command will install all the necessary packages including the GCC compilers:

 If for some reasons you want to uninstall Node.js and npm packages, you can use the following command: